We believe that:

 Physical characteristics are the result of a complex interaction between genes and environmental factors, and to make a sensible and actionable insight from Genetic information, we:

 A. Engage a qualified partner specialist whenever a clinical report is set to be sent out to one of our patients, in order to provide an accurate and actionable interpretation.

 B. Maintain the highest level of quality and privacy in our service.

 C. Communicate information in an understandable and UI friendly manner to the general public, whilst presenting information that is appropriate for further medical advice.

 It all started with a drug complication that Rightangled’s co-founder saw first hand in her family.
 Floriane's relative was experiencing drug side effects and responding poorly to an anticoagulant drug.
 The medication was Plavix (Clopidogrel) and the side effects were gum bleeding and bruises.
 After seeing her relative survive 5 strokes, it was clear that the drug was not working and a personalised treatment regimen was needed.

 With Abdullah's knowledge about genetics and its influence on the way we respond to drugs, he and Flo decided to make genetic information more readily available.
-The concept of a new service design was born, to enable the use of genetic information within the medical practice, in a seamless, streamlined and affordable way.
-The project later presented to one of the NHS innovation adoption arms in the West Midlands, and it later received the backing and funding from NHS England.
+The concept of a new service design was born, to enable the use of genetic information within the medical practice, in an accurate, streamlined and affordable way.
+The Heart DNA Test project was later presented to one of the NHS innovation adoption arms in the West Midlands, and it later received the backing and funding from NHS England.

 A scientist-entrepreneur and a healthcare professional, also a member of the British Heart Foundation Alliance, a member of the Clinical Pharmacogenomics Implementation Consortium in the US, and the inventor of a patent pending-technology for nucleic acid testing on a lateral flow assay (the patent is for a technology to detect DNA sequences in real-time).